Memphis Sounds: 1970–71 season

-1971–1972 season
+1971–72 season

-The team signed Johnny Neumann, an underclassman All American from the University of Mississippi, and added Larry Cannon, but lost Steve Jones to the Dallas Chaparrals through free agency; Jimmy Jones also departed, ending up with the Utah Stars.
+The team signed Johnny Neumann, an underclassman All-American from the University of Mississippi, and added Larry Cannon, but lost Steve Jones to the Dallas Chaparrals through free agency; Jimmy Jones also departed from the team, ending up with the defending-champion Utah Stars.

-On October 6, 1971, the Pros hosted the NBA's Boston Celtics for a preseason exhibition game.
+On October 6, 1971, the Pros hosted the Boston Celtics of the National Basketball Association (NBA) for a preseason exhibition game.
 The Celtics won, 115–94.
-This was the only time a Memphis team played an NBA team until the Vancouver Grizzlies moved to Memphis in 2001, thirty years later.
+This was the only time a Memphis team had played an NBA team until the Vancouver Grizzlies moved to Memphis in 2001, thirty years later.

-The Pros traded Larry Cannon to the Indiana Pacers in mid-season for Don Sidle, and executed another midseason trade which sent Wendell Ladner, Tom Owens, and Bobby Warren to the Carolina Cougars for Randy Denton, Warren Davis, and George Lehmann.
-The latter trade was initiated by Hart without consulting McCarthy.
+The Pros traded Cannon to the Indiana Pacers in the mid-season period for Don Sidle, and executed another midseason trade which sent Ladner, Warren, and Tom Owens to the Carolina Cougars for Randy Denton, Warren Davis, and George Lehmann.
+The latter trade was initiated by Hart without consulting McCarthy first.

 The Pros had one player, Wil Jones, play in the 1972 ABA All-Star Game.

 Despite (or perhaps because of) all the personnel moves, the team finished with only 26 wins against 58 losses, which put them in fifth (last) place in the Western Division, 34 games behind the Utah Stars, and kept them out of the playoffs.

-Although they averaged 4,441 fans per home game, the team's financial problems cropped up again, and forcing the league to take control of the team for a second time.
+Although they averaged 4,441 fans per home game, the team's financial problems cropped up again, which forced the league to take control of the team for a second time.

-On April 27, 1972, Babe McCarthy resigned as the Pros' coach.
+On April 27, 1972, McCarthy resigned as the Pros' coach.

-Memphis Tams 1972–1974
+Memphis Tams 1972–74

-On June 13, 1972, the team and its debts were purchased by Charles O. Finley, who also owned Major League Baseball's Oakland A's and the NHL's California Golden Seals.
-Legendary former University of Kentucky head coach Adolph Rupp became team president.
+On June 13, 1972, the team and its debts were purchased by Charles O. Finley, who also owned Major League Baseball's Oakland Athletics and the National Hockey League's California Golden Seals.
+Legendary former University of Kentucky head coach Adolph Rupp became team president during this period.
+Rupp was mostly a figurehead that Finley would fly into games to sit at the press table so others could see him during games.
 The winning entry in a "Rename the Team" contest was the Memphis Tams.
-The nickname was an acronym for Tennessee – Arkansas – Mississippi, and the logo was a tam o'shanter-style hat in white, green and gold, which were also the new team colors, shared with the Athletics and Golden Seals.
+The nickname was an acronym for Tennessee – Arkansas – Mississippi, and the logo was a tam o'shanter-style hat in white, green, and gold, which were also the new team colors, shared with Oakland-area based teams the Athletics and Golden Seals.
+McCarthy was succeeded by Bob Bass.

+According to Loose Balls, the impetus for Finley to buy a basketball team came out of initial desperation.
+Bass, hearing from Rudy Martzke (both then employees of the Miami Floridians) about Finley owning a team in every league but basketball, decided to call up Finley about buying their struggling team.
+While Finley didn't go with Bass on buying the team, he was spurred by the suggestion of his friend Dick Tinkham (a part owner of the Pacers) to buy the Memphis franchise because it was cheaper and a better team.